 - And centralises back-office functions like HR, finance, and compliance.

-But…There are some Concerns
+But…There are some concerns

+Why?
 Critics argue that because Sumer’s firms keep separate brands, integration is limited.

 Also read: 100+ Accounting Firms Merged Overnight – Now Eyeing £800Mn PE Deal

-UK Accounting Firm Consolidators
+UK Accounting Firm consolidators

 Also read: Accounting firms, ripe for AI-led rollups: Yes, new target for Venture Capital